The Parable of the Good Neighbor

 Pride goeth before destruction

-This is not the only time Jesus used the power of shame to display a truth.
+This is not the only time Jesus turned the tables on his accusers and those who would deny him.
 In Luke 7:36-43 Jesus went to dine at the house of a Pharisee.
 A local woman considered a sinner by the town heard Jesus was there.
 So she came and anointed His feet with oil and her tears.
 The Pharisee was outraged, not only by the woman but by Jesus’s apparent acceptance of the situation.
 Jesus then told the Pharisee the parable of two debtors and asked the simple question, “Who do you suppose loved him more after that?”.

 The Pharisee answered correctly, “I suppose that he, to whom he forgave most“.